Scientists at the University of Leeds have developed a new technology that could form the basis of a simple blood test for Alzheimer's disease.

 Dr Rushworth adds, ''Because we are relying on symptoms, drugs are given to the patient late.
 What we need is a reliable early test so we can intervene when it is actually going to be of some use.
 If we were able to diagnose Alzheimer's disease earlier, the symptoms could be better managed and future treatments could be given at a time when they would have most effect.''

 The team at the University of Leeds devised a biosensor that can detect very small quantities of amyloid-beta clusters, an early indicator of Alzheimer's disease.
-The biosensor, which is contained on a small gold chip, generates an electrical signal in the presence of amyloid clusters the strength of which indicates the number of clusters in the sample.
+The biosensor, which is contained on a small gold chip, generates an electrical signal in the presence of amyloid clusters, the strength of which indicates the number of clusters in the sample.

 Previous research had shown that the level of amyloid clusters in a patient's bloodstream correlates with the level of amyloid clusters in the brain, which is linked to Alzheimer's disease onset and severity.

-She added: ''Until now, it has been very difficult to pick out these amyloid clusters from the individual amyloid proteins which are present in healthy people.
+She adds, ''Until now, it has been very difficult to pick out these amyloid clusters from the individual amyloid proteins which are present in healthy people.
 Our biosensor test uses a new molecular recognition tool that works like a lock that only fits one key; it picks out the ball-shaped amyloid clusters without detecting the individual amyloids.''

 The team at Leeds tested their biosensor on amyloid clusters generated by cells grown in a test tube.
 The biosensor was able to pick out amyloid clusters similar to those found in human Alzheimer's disease patients.